apache/pulsar/site2/docs/deploy-monitoring.md

 For BookKeeper you can configure the stats frameworks by changing the `statsProviderClass` in `conf/bookkeeper.conf`.

-By default, the default BookKeeper configuration included with Pulsar distribution enables the Prometheus exporter.
+The default BookKeeper configuration, which is included with Pulsar distribution, enables the Prometheus exporter.

 ```shell
 http://$BOOKIE_ADDRESS:8000/metrics
 ```

-For bookies, the default port is `8000` (instead of `8080`) and you can configure the default port of bookies by changing the `prometheusStatsHttpPort` in `conf/bookkeeper.conf`.
+For bookies, the default port is `8000` (instead of `8080`) and you can change the `prometheusStatsHttpPort` in `conf/bookkeeper.conf` to configure the default port of bookies.

 ## Configure Prometheus

-You can configure Prometheus to collect and store the metrics data by following the Prometheus [Getting started](https://prometheus.io/docs/introduction/getting_started/) guide.
+You can configure Prometheus to collect and store the metrics data following the Prometheus [Getting started](https://prometheus.io/docs/introduction/getting_started/) guide.

-When you run on bare metal, you can provide the list of nodes that needs to be probed.
-When you deploy in a Kubernetes cluster, the monitoring is automatically setup with the [provided](deploy-kubernetes.md) instructions.
+When you run Pulsar on bare metal, you can provide the list of nodes that needs to be probed.
+When you deploy Pulsar in a Kubernetes cluster, the monitoring is automatically setup with the [provided](deploy-kubernetes.md) instructions.

 ## Dashboards